-Better Homes and Gardens Real Estate LLC and our affiliate and subsidiary companies (collectively, “we,” “our,” or “us”) are committed to privacy and to transparency in our information practices.
+Better Homes and Gardens Real Estate LLC and our affiliate and subsidiary companies (which include Guaranteed Rate Affinity, Realogy Title Group, Realogy Insurance Agency, and Realogy Lead Management Services, Inc. d/b/a Realogy Leads Group) (collectively “we,” “our,” or “us”) are committed to privacy and to transparency in our information practices.
 In this Privacy Notice (the “Notice”), we describe how we may collect, use, disclose, and otherwise process personal information related to our websites (each, a “Website”) and mobile applications (each, an “App”) that display or link to this Notice and our other services, products, and technology solutions (collectively, the “Services”).

 Overview of Our Collection and Use of Personal Information

 We think transparency is important.
 In this overview, we summarize the personal information we collect and how we use it, which is further explained in our Privacy Notice below.
 Keep in mind that the actual information we collect, and our use of such personal information varies depending upon the nature of our relationship and interactions with an individual.
 Also, in some cases (such as where required by law), we ask for your consent or give you certain choices prior to collecting or using certain personal information.

 - Identifiers: such as name, contact information, IP address and online identifiers, Social Security number and other government identifiers.